southrivertech/titansyslog.pub/cloud-marketplace/linux-x64/gettingstarted.md

 Titan SysLog Server can be used to monitor your servers and collect, monitor and analyze syslog messages sent from clients.

+## Events

+You can configure Titan SysLog server with events that can trigger when certain sys log messages are received that either contain a keyword or phrase, or certain error code, or error level and then perform various actions:

+1. Send an email when a syslog message is received.
+2. Spawn a task or script to perform an action
+3. Write to a log file

 ## Usage Instructions / Getting Started

 1) Connect securely to your AMI instance over SSH using your own keypair.